Pokegen/sys-botbaseplus/README.md

 All request data is expected to be JSON format, all response will be in JSON format. `command` & `button` values are case insensetive.

+All Endpoints expect a `Authorization` header with the specified password from the `password.txt`, if not present defaults to `youshallnotpass`.

 #### Examples

 ```json